William A. Richards

 A new game law was passed to help conserve the dwindling numbers of game animals.
 Settlers nearly went to war with the Bannock tribe until Richards defused the crisis.
 This led to a Supreme Court decision over the question of treaty rights vs. state laws, still disputed today.

-Other highlights of Richards's administration were the Spanish-American War, the pardon of Butch Cassidy and its aftermath, and expositions to publicize the wonders of Wyoming.
+Other highlights of Richards's administration were the Spanish-American War and expositions to publicize the wonders of Wyoming.

 Richards and Buffalo Bill